norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 ### Ground Truth is a Magic Lamp
 If you are granted three wishes by a genie, leave no room for interpretation.
 Ambiguity is how you end up turned into a tortoise ("I want to live for centuries!") or the Mona Lisa ("I want to be famous!").
-If you are constructing ground truth datasets for GenAI development, leave even less ambiguity.
+As you are constructing the ground truth datasets for GenAI development, leave even less ambiguity.

 Language models will astound you with how creatively they can screw up and still follow the rules.
 They may perfectly extract every book title from 1000 reviews, until you provide a new ground truth written entirely in lowercase.
 They may halucinate if you change "the user" to "a user."
 They may decide any unknown sirname should be replaced with "Stalone."